-- (1) A judicial finding that a person will be involuntarily committed for in-patient mental health treatment upon a finding that the person is mentally ill and a danger to himself or others. - (2) A judicial finding that an individual will be involuntarily committed for out-patient mental health treatment upon a finding that the person is mentally ill and, based on the person's treatment history, is in need of treatment to prevent further disability or deterioration that would result in a danger to himself or others. - (3) A judicial finding that an individual will be involuntarily committed for substance abuse treatment upon a finding that the person is a substance abuser and a danger to himself or others. - (4) A finding that an individual is not guilty by reason of insanity. - (5) A finding that an individual is mentally incompetent to proceed to trial. - (6) A finding that a person lacks the capacity to manage his own affairs due to a marked subnormal intelligence or mental illness, incompetency, condition, or disease. - (7) An official determination to grant a petition to a person to remove any disabilities as a result of an involuntary commitment pursuant to G.S. § 122C-54.1.
+- 1. A judicial finding that a person will be involuntarily committed for in-patient mental health treatment upon a finding that the person is mentally ill and a danger to him/herself or others. - 2.
+A judicial finding that an individual will be involuntarily committed for out-patient mental health treatment upon a finding that the person is mentally ill and, based on the person's treatment history, is in need of treatment to prevent further disability or deterioration that would result in a danger to him/herself or others. - 3.
+A judicial finding that an individual will be involuntarily committed for substance abuse treatment upon a finding that the person is a substance abuser and a danger to him/herself or others. - 4.
+A finding that an individual is not guilty by reason of insanity. - 5.
+A finding that an individual is mentally incompetent to proceed to trial. - 6.
+A finding that a person lacks the capacity to manage his/her own affairs due to a marked subnormal intelligence or mental illness, incompetency, condition, or disease. - 7.
+An official determination to grant a petition to a person to remove any disabilities as a result of an involuntary commitment pursuant to G.S. § 122C-54.1.